 From our first aviation fund in 1979, 58 public funds have followed, along with 81 private placements and other investment models.
 Since 2014, we have been offering aviation portfolio funds for institutional investors, implementing an approach which involves purchasing several aircraft for a fund, with the effect of spreading our investors’ risk within the asset class.
-KGAL Group has close links with Lufthansa via two joint ventures, and these have enabled us to acquire a wealth of expertise along the entire value chain.
+This provides additional stability, especially in turbulent market situations such as we are currently experiencing.

 KGAL Group currently manages three active institutional aviation portfolio funds with more than 40 aircraft.
 These include: KGAL APF 1, KGAL APF 3 and KGAL APF 4.
 Our success is based on a combination of our asset expertise, active management of our funds, and on our financing and structuring ability.

 Our profile includes two joint ventures with Deutsche Lufthansa AG: Lufthansa Leasing GmbH and GOAL, German Operating Aircraft Leasing GmbH & Co.
 KG.
 We combine the financing and structuring expertise of KGAL GmbH & Co.
-KG with market knowledge and the technical specialisation of our joint venture partners, thereby ensuring consistent yields from our aircraft investments.
+KG with market knowledge and the technical specialisation of our joint venture partners.

 In 1989, Lufthansa Leasing GmbH was founded as the first joint venture between Deutsche Lufthansa AG and KGAL GmbH & Co.
 KG.
 The company provides structured financing for aircraft owned by Lufthansa and its subsidiaries.
 In addition to consultancy work, the focus is also on cross-border leasing structures for aircraft financing, such as Japanese Operating Leases.
 To date, Lufthansa Leasing GmbH has put together more than 600 aircraft transactions for the Lufthansa Group, with a volume in excess of €15 billion.

 GOAL German Operating Aircraft Leasing GmbH & Co.
 KG was founded in 1998 as a joint venture between KGAL GmbH & Co.
-KG (60%) and Deutsche Lufthansa AG (40%), and has since concluded transactions for more than 250 aircraft and engines.
-The current managed portfolio comprises 65 aircraft with an investment volume of US$1.9 billion (as of 20 April 2018), making GOAL one of the largest operating lessors in Germany and among the top 50 lessors worldwide.
+KG (60%) and Deutsche Lufthansa AG (40%), and has since concluded transactions for more than 300 aircraft and engines.
+The current managed portfolio comprises 56 aircraft with an investment volume of about US$1.8 billion (as of 31 December 2020), making GOAL one of the largest operating lessors in Germany and among the top 50 lessors worldwide.
 Making use of GOAL’s in-house asset expertise, marketing talent and global network, KGAL Group has successfully invested in the aviation sector on the basis of well-crafted concepts – as their outstanding track record reflects.
 Find out more at www.goal-leasing.com

 KGAL GmbH & Co.
 KG is one of the pioneers in aviation funds.
 Our wealth of asset expertise has enabled us to maintain a leading position in the market over several decades, with the result that our fund structures and active asset management serve as prime examples of how to successfully invest in the aviation sector.

 Institutional portfolio funds with marketable passenger aircraft.
-The fund is already placed and fully invested with an investment volume of around €800 million, offering investors steady distributions from net income, together with an attractive yield.
-The fund offers a broadly diversified spectrum of investment options across a range of aircraft types and international airlines.
+The fund is already placed and fully invested with an investment volume of around €800 million, offering investors stability via a broadly diversified and well balanced spectrum of investment options across a range of aircraft types and international airlines.